rubenvannieuwpoort/posts/the-euler-lagrange-equation.md

 A [*brachistochrone curve*](https://en.wikipedia.org/wiki/Brachistochrone_curve) through two points $A$ and $B$ on a plane is, by definition, the curve that minimizes the time that it takes from a ball to roll from $A$ to $B$ from a standstill.
 Of course, this assumes that the height of $B$ is less than the height of $A$.

 Tackling this problem requires some physics.
 The potential energy, which is the energy that the ball gets from its height is $mgh$, where $m$ is the mass of the ball, $g$ is some gravitational constant, and $h$ is the height of the ball.
 The kinetic energy, that the ball gets from its speed, is $\frac{1}{2} mv^2$.
-Since we pretend there's no friction and ignore other types of energy, the sum of these two energies is constant by the law of conservation of energy.
+Since we pretend there’s no friction and ignore other types of energy, the sum of these two energies is constant by the law of conservation of energy.
 If we assume that $m$ is constant as well, we find that
 $$ \frac{1}{2} v^2 + gh$$

 is constant.
 Re-arranging, we find $v = \sqrt{2g} \sqrt{c - h}$.
 Since $g$ is a constant, the speed depends only on the height $h$ of the ball, which is an interesting result in itself.
 It is particularly convenient to assume that the height of point $A$ is zero, so that $y = d - h$.
 Note that the $y$ axis points downwards in this case.
 In this case, we obtain: